gmp26/site/sources/stations/NA4.md

 dependencies:
     - NA3
     - E1
-keyQuestions:
-    - What is modular arithmetic?
-    - How can we solve congruences in modular arithmetic?
-    - When does $a$ have a multiplicative inverse modulo $n$, and if it has one then how can we find it?

 ````
+##Key Questions:

+1. What is modular arithmetic?

+1. How can we solve congruences in modular arithmetic?

+1. When does $a$ have a multiplicative inverse modulo $n$, and if it has one then how can we find it?